nightfurys/enterprise-docs/content/docs/using/cli_usage/feeds/feed_configuration.md

 ```

-With these controls you can better customize the data set that anchore stores in the db.
+With these controls you can better customize the data set that anchore stores in the database.
 However, note that this should not normally be necessary
-and modifying feed groups & data has implication on the sets of distros and types of artifacts Anchore can match vulnerabilities against.
+and modifying feed groups and data has implications on the sets of distros and types of artifacts Anchore can match vulnerabilities against.